tethys-ts/tethysts/sphinx/source/usage.rst

    station_id = 'fedeb59e6c7f47597a7d47c7'

-Initialise the class to determine the available datasets:
+Initialise the class to get the metadata about the available datasets:

 .. ipython:: python